 If we examine the process of leadership training and understand the root cause of why it doesn’t produce behavior change, the solution seems simple and powerful.
 Read what Mr. Myatt says:

 “The solution to the leadership training problem is to scrap it in favor of development.
 Don’t train leaders, coach them, mentor them, disciple them, and develop them, but please don’t attempt to train them.”

-The waste or Muda (as the Japanese call it) in Leadership Development is faulty planning and an over reliance on training instead of development.
-We definitely need some training at stages of leadership development, but it has to be combined with meaningful application processes to track progress toward new behaviors.
+The waste or Muda (as the Japanese call it) in Leadership Development is faulty planning and an overreliance on training instead of development.
+We definitely need some training at stages of leadership development.
+But it has to be combined with meaningful application processes to track progress toward new behaviors.
 Designing the process so that the participants can learn an idea and then apply the idea to real life is more important than intellectually learning theory.
-The bottom line is practicing new approaches and failing is much more important than sitting in a classroom and not practicing at all.
+The bottom line is practicing new approaches.
+And failing is much more important than sitting in a classroom and not practicing at all.

 Leadership is not an intellectual practice.
 Extraordinary leaders act differently than others.
-They become different through a discipline of (learning) a powerful idea, implementing it through practice (growing) and then honing it until it becomes a habit of mind & behavior (changing).
+They become different through a discipline of (learning) a powerful idea, implementing it through practice (growing), and then honing it until it becomes a habit of mind & behavior (changing).
 Learning, growing, changing, over and over.
 They continually use feedback to measure whether or not they are becoming better.
 LEAN leadership development is called Rapid Leadership Development.

 - Have you ever attended a workshop and discovered later that you didn’t really do anything different as a result?

-- What would your progress look like if you had a personal trainer of sorts who could be your leadership coach – what kind of progress could you make?
+- What would your progress look like if you had a personal trainer of sorts who could be your leadership coach?
+What kind of progress could you make?